 Integrated Issue Tracking Systems

-Best Issue Tracking Software & Tools 2021
+Best Issue Tracking Software & Tools 2023

 We examined a variety of issue tracking software.
 Here are the best solutions we found, in no particular order.

-- Users wish for easier customization of reports
+Users wish for more customization features

 monday.com is a flexible work management platform that lets users build a custom bug tracking or issue tracking web app.
 It provides a central workspace to manage all issues and tasks.
 The software is highly visual, with multiple work views that let users have a clear overview of the statuses of different issues and an easy way to add and update issues, as well as assign them to team members.